About Heritage Day

 The History Club jumped on this idea and thought about expanding the Heritage Night showcase to a full day event at the town green.
 There were many obstacles the group would have to overcome, but when it came down to it the students voted to pursue a Heritage Day event to bring together the community.

-After successful Heritage Days in 2016, 2017, and 2018, Heritage Day is entering into its fourth year.
+We have had successful Heritage Days in 2016 through 2019, and they have all been a major success.
 The day has taken on many meanings to the group but none are more important then raising funds and awareness to renovate the Historic Train Station of Windsor Locks.
 In the first year, the group donated $750 followed by $2,500 and $3,500 dollars.
 This money has gone to the repair of the roof and the chimneys of the historic train station.
 The day also features the top projects from each grade level that are centered around the history of Windsor Locks.
 The Heritage Exhibit is something the group has become very proud of as each year the depth and creativity of these projects improves.
 Local food, vendors, and entertainment make for a great family day at Heritage Day!

 In 2018, the group was able to visit the Montgomery Mill groundbreaking ceremony.
 Many students have created projects about the Montgomery building and have come up with plans for its revitalization.
 To actually see this happening was a very powerful moment to the group.